Trusted Network

 - vendor- and technology-agnostic to support blockchain and other enabling technologies.

 We follow a structured, transparent and industry-inclusive process that provides for continual improvement.
-Criteria for this program is available on our Criteria Page.
+Criteria for this program is available on our Programs and Criteria Page.

-TNAP-Participant/Participant Member – desire to be recognized as a Participant or as a Participant Member in the Office of the National Coordinator’s Trust Exchange Framework.
-According to the Office of the National Coordinator as defined within the April 2019 released materials, “Participants may include persons or entities that have entered into a contract to participate in a QHIN.
+TNAP-Participant/Participant Member – desire to be recognized as a Participant or as a Participant Member in the Assistant Secretary of Technology and Policy (formerly the Office of the National Coordinator)’s Trust Exchange Framework.
+According to the ASTP as defined within the April 2019 released materials, “Participants may include persons or entities that have entered into a contract to participate in a QHIN.
 Some examples of Participants could include, but are not limited to, a HIN, a health system, a health IT developer, a payer, or a federal agency.”
-Likewise, the ONC suggests the following: “Participant Members may include persons or entities that use the services of a Participant to send and receive EHI.
+Likewise, the ASTP suggests the following: “Participant Members may include persons or entities that use the services of a Participant to send and receive EHI.
 For example, if a QHIN is composed of health information exchanges, the health information exchange would be the Participant, and those who use the health information exchange services, (such as health systems, ambulatory providers, health IT developers, payers, and others) are the Participant Members.
 Alternatively, a health IT developer could be a direct Participant of a QHIN, in which case, the Participant Members may be the provider practice that uses the health IT developer’s software or services.”